iwanalabs/econagents/docs/source/Customizing_Agent_Roles.rst

 The ``AgentRole`` class is the main class for defining how an agent will behave in an experiment.

-At a minimum, you need to specify the following:
+At a minimum, you need to specify the following: role id, name, and LLM model.

-1. A role id
-2. A name
-3. A LLM model

 It also lets you define phases where that role needs to perform an action by either specifying them in the ``task_phases`` attribute or by excluding them in the ``excluded_phases`` attribute.